jessepav/lacygoill-wiki-backup/vim/debug.md

     /YourCommand

 Yes, this is (almost) the same answer as the previous one.
-The point is, when some interface is wrong:
+The point is, when some interface is wrong because:

    - it contains an incorrect value
    - it should exist, but it does not